 - Cons: Spanish tuition in Colombia can be more expensive than comparative classes in other parts of Latin America.

-Though it’s taken a while, local folks have finally gotten wise to the huge language advantage they have to offer, and Spanish schools are popping up in the major cities faster than you can say “arepa con queso.”
+Local folks have finally gotten wise to the considerable language advantage they have to offer, and Spanish schools are popping up in the major cities faster than you can say “arepa con queso.”
 The government has even sponsored an initiative to market Spanish language schools as part of the country’s new branding campaign.

-Though there are benefits to all of Colombia’s cities, if you’re just here for the verbs you’ll probably be better off sticking with either sprawling Bogotá or cosmopolitan, progressive Medellín, as the accent on the Caribbean coast can be challenging for newbies, while the humidity can also be an unpleasant distraction from lessons.
+Though there are benefits to all of Colombia’s cities, if you’re just here for the verbs, you’ll probably be better off sticking with either sprawling Bogotá or cosmopolitan, progressive Medellín, as the accent on the Caribbean coast can be challenging for newbies.
+At the same time, the humidity can also be an unpleasant distraction from lessons.

-You’ll also find the former two cities make an ideal base for weekend breaks away from the classroom out to coffee fincas, volcano scattered national parks and impenetrable jungle filled with astonishing wildlife -- just a handful of the sparkling gems that Colombia has up its sleeve for travelers.
+You’ll also find the former two cities make an ideal base for weekend breaks away from the classroom out to coffee fincas, volcano scattered national parks, and impenetrable jungle filled with astonishing wildlife.
+These are just a handful of the sparkling gems that you can find throughout Colombia.

 - Pros: The low cost of living makes it an attractive destination for budget-minded Spanish learners.

-- Cons: Rainy season, which lasts from May through October, can be a bit of a drag.
+- Cons: Rainy season, which lasts from May through October, can take some serious adjusting to.

 Stunning Guatemala is an often-overlooked treasure of Central America, with most visitors passing through on a backpacking trip and relatively few choosing to stay.
 Despite its small size, the country has plenty to offer in terms of culture, outdoor adventures, and surprisingly affordable Spanish language classes.